AveryH6/CIS377-Animal-Classification/README.md

 The dataset used for training and validation checks of the model is available in csv/raw-img.

 <p>The dataset used in this project is Animals-10, an image dataset that consists of about 28k medium quality animal images.
-They are seperated into folders, one for each category, with an image count varing from 2k to 5k units.
+They are separated into folders, one for each category, with an image count varying from 2k to 5k units.
 There are different categories: dog, horse, spider, elephant, butterfly, chicken, cat, cow, sheep, and squirrel.
 These images have been collected from "google images" and checked by humans.
-The dataset was initially collected in italian so it does contain a translate file. </p>
+The dataset was initially collected in Italian and includes a translation file. </p>

 Load the dataset: Run this file
    ```sh